kunalabs-io/sui-client-gen/README.md

 ## Docs

-For more info see the design doc https://github.com/kunalabs-io/sui-client-gen/issues/1
+For more detailed usage documentation, check out the [docs](https://github.com/kunalabs-io/sui-client-gen/blob/master/DOC.md).
+For technical details on the internals and reasoning behind the design decisions, check out the [design doc](https://github.com/kunalabs-io/sui-client-gen/issues/1).